 You also need to look at your list of goals regularly to gauge progress in order to adjust your plan when things aren’t working.

 Draw a Clear Line Between Work and Your Personal Life

 Unfortunately, career aspirations and personal life goals can often run counter to one another.
 So how do you decide whether to focus on work or other areas of your life that are essential to happiness?
-The important thing to know and remember is that life goals and career goals are not mutually exclusive; but rather complementary.
-The important thing to remember is that you have have have a clear delineation of professional time and personal time.
+The important thing to know and remember is that life goals and career goals are not mutually exclusive, but rather complementary.
+The important thing to remember is that you have a clear delineation of professional time and personal time.

 Don’t let relationship distractions or hobbies handicap you in your career.
 While you’re at work, work.
 That’s the way to impress the parties responsible for promoting you.
 More importantly, it’s the way to actually build the skills relevant to your career path—which, of course, is what will lead to real success down the line.
 On the flip side, it’s also easy to allow work issues to creep into your personal life and clutter it up.
 Take time to keep yourself in check, ensuring that doesn’t happen.
 If you’re constantly interrupting time with your friends and family to take calls from work or finish up a project, relationships and yes, your personal goals, can become eroded over time.

 People are understanding, sure, but they also need to feel valued.
 You’ll also get more out of the same relationships than you would if you were trying to juggle constantly.
 Just draw the line.

 Give Yourself Rewards or Consequences for Your Performance